hacknlove/orgasmoproject/create-orgasmo/empty/drivers/README.md

 ## default driver

-For your convenience, to make it possible for you to start working with mocked data, you can just drop JSON files on the `driver/orgasmo-filesystem` directory.
-Open the [README.md](orgasmo-filesystem/README.md) to learn the schema.
+For your convenience, to make it possible for you to start working with mocked data, you can just drop JSON files on the `driver/json` directory.
+Open the [README.md](json/README.md) to learn the schema.

-Not setting the `ORGASMO_DRIVER` environmental variable is the same as setting it to `orgasmo-filesystem`
+Not setting the `ORGASMO_DRIVER` environmental variable is the same as setting it to `@orgasmo/json`

 ## More ready to use drivers

 You can install and use the following drivers:

-    orgasmo-mongo (README)[../../../drivers/mongo/README.mg]
+    @orgasmo/mongo (README)[../../../drivers/mongo/README.mg]
-    orgasmo-strapi (README)[../../../drivers/strapi/README.mg]
+    @orgasmo/strapi (README)[../../../drivers/strapi/README.mg]

 Currently, there are no plans to add more, but if you think that it makes sense to add some others like PostgreSQL or contentful, create an issue [here](https://github.com/hacknlove/orgasmoproject/issues/new).